 What you must pay when you Services that are covered for you get these services Advanced technology level: • 1-time replacement for lost, stolen or damaged hearing \$1,575 per hearing aid aids during the 3-year manufacturer warranty (a replacement fee that is based on the type of device being Premium technology level: replaced applies) \$1,975 per hearing aid • First set of ear molds (when needed) Any amount you pay toward non-Medicare covered hearing You must obtain your hearing aids through Nations aids will not count toward the Hearing.
-Please contact Nations Hearing by phone at 1-877-209-5189 (TTY: 711) or on the web at \$5,400 maximum out-of-pocket amount. nationsbenefits.com/viva for more information or to schedule an appointment.
+Please contact Nations Hearing by phone at 1-877-209-5189 (TTY: 711) or on the web at \$5,900 maximum out-of-pocket amount. nationsbenefits.com/viva for more information or to schedule an appointment.
 HIV screening There is no coinsurance, For people who ask for an HIV screening test or who are copayment, or deductible for at increased risk for HIV infection, we cover: members eligible for Medicarecovered preventive HIV • One screening exam every 12 months screening.
 For women who are pregnant, we cover: • Up to three screening exams during a pregnancy Home health agency care \$0 for each Medicare-covered Some services require prior authorization (approval in home health visit. advance) to be covered.
 Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: • Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) • Physical therapy, occupational therapy, and speech
+Covered services include, but are not limited to: • Part-time or intermittent skilled nursing and home health aide services (to be covered under the home

-What you must pay when you Services that are covered for you get these services Home infusion therapy 20% of the cost for Medicare-Requires prior authorization (approval in advance) to be covered home infusion therapy.
+Home infusion therapy

+Requires prior authorization (approval in advance) to be covered.

 Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).

-Covered services include, but are not limited to: • Professional services, including nursing services, furnished in accordance with the plan of care • Patient training and education not otherwise covered under the durable medical equipment benefit • Remote monitoring • Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier
+Covered services include, but are not limited to:

+- Professional services, including nursing services, furnished in accordance with the plan of care - Patient training and education not otherwise covered under the durable medical equipment benefit - Remote monitoring - Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier